xmos/lib_src/doc/rst/programming_guide/multi_rate_hifi_src.rst

 The input block size must be a power of 2 and is set by the ``n_in_samples`` argument.
 In the case where more than one channel is to be processed per SRC instance, the total number of input samples expected for each processing call is ``n_in_samples * n_channels_per_instance``.

-Please ensure the settings within ``src_config.h`` are correct for your application.
+Please ensure the settings within ``src_config.h`` are correct for the application.
 The default settings allow for any input/output ratio between 44.1 kHz and 192 kHz.